 The library at St. Monica School is one of our greatest resources for our children.
-Students visit the library regularly for information literacy instruction and to read, explore, research, and select books for recreational reading.
-Through collaboration with the classroom teachers, the library class provides students with supplemental instruction to support the curriculum at every grade level.
+Students visit the library regularly for information literacy instruction and read, explore, research, and select books for recreational reading.
+Through collaboration with the classroom teachers, the library class provides supplemental instruction to support the curriculum at every grade level.

 Facility and Resources

 10,000 books in the collection, carefully selected for Grades K-8

 An Interactive Whiteboard for library instruction and exploration

 Comfortable seating in individual and group settings

 Study Tables for classroom instruction, group projects, after-school enrichment, and study hall

 Student computers for access to online databases, educational software, and the St. Monica Online Catalog

 Literature Exposure and Appreciation